ARMmbed/mbed-littlefs/DESIGN.md

 n = block index in skip-list
 N = file size in bytes

-And this works quite well, but is not trivial to calculate.
+And this works quite well but is not trivial to calculate.
 This equation requires O(n) to compute, which brings the entire runtime of reading a file to O(n^2 log n).
 Fortunately, the additional O(n) does not need to touch disk, so it is not completely unreasonable.
 But if we could solve this equation into